Online TEFL Certification Courses

 Also, take note if you'll have access to a tutor throughout your studies.
 Studying online can feel isolating and having a TEFL tutor who can provide feedback on assignments, lesson planning, and classroom observation can improve your teaching abilities.

 If you’re ready to start researching programs, start by checking out these best online TEFL courses!

 Pros of Online TEFL Courses

-Lower Cost: Online classes generally cost a lot less than on-site programs.
+Lower cost: Online TEFL courses generally cost a lot less than on-site programs.
 The prices of online courses are determined by the number of hours and the value of the certificate.
 For example, a prestigious university’s TEFL program will cost more than a private company’s program.

-More Flexibility: Online classes allow you to read, complete assignments, and take the tests around your own schedule.
-If you work full-time or don’t have consistent blocks of free time to dedicate to on-site programs, then an online course is a great option.
+More flexibility: Online classes allow you to read, complete assignments, and take the tests around your own schedule.
+If you work full-time or don’t have consistent blocks of free time to dedicate to on-site programs, then an online TEFL course is a great option.
 Unlike on-site programs (which run for about 4 weeks), online programs usually run for 2-3 months.
 As long as you have an Internet connection and a way to type your assignments, you can work from anywhere.

 Cons of Online TEFL Courses